 The change in surroundings may overwhelm your pet and cause stress.
 But you can help them stay calmer through socialisation.

-Socialising your pet is great protection against travel stress.
-You can introduce them to unfamiliar places and circumstances to build their confidence.
+- You can introduce them to unfamiliar places and circumstances to build their confidence.

-Get out and about with your dog and introduce them to new things.
-Bring them along to dog parks and other pet-friendly places so they can interact with new dogs and people.
+- Bring them along to dog parks and other pet-friendly places so they can interact with new dogs and people.

-Socialising cats for air travel can be harder, especially when the cat is older.
-Going outside with your cat inside the travel crate can help – always make sure they’re comfortable with the crate first.
+- Going outside with your cat inside the travel crate can help – always make sure theyโre comfortable with the crate first.

-You can also try taking your cat on short car rides.
+- You can also try taking your cat on short car rides.
 This helps them get familiar with travel sounds and sensations.

-4. Don’t sedate pets
+4. Donโt sedate pets

 We strongly advise against sedating pets before flying domestically.
 Pets under sedation can become: